-The Parents Television Council was founded in 1995 by L. Brent Bozell III as a Hollywood project of the Virginia-based Media Research Center (MRC).
+The Parents Television and Media Council (originally called the Parents Television Council) was founded in 1995 by L. Brent Bozell III as a Hollywood project of the Virginia-based Media Research Center (MRC).

 In 1998, the MRC – with the help of PTC cofounder and legendary entertainer Steve Allen – waged a national newspaper advertising campaign calling for the entertainment industry to clean up sex and violence portrayed on prime time television.